 The Court's ultimate determination on that question, however, has no bearing on the instant case, because we also find that Petitioner has shown that all individual projects included in the TDSIC Plan have incremental benefits that justify their cost.
-As explained by the Indiana Court of Appeals in reviewing the IPL TDSIC plan, neither "incremental" nor "benefits" is defined in the TDSIC Statute and, therefore, ascribing the "plain, ordinary and usual meaning" to these terms, "benefit" means "'something that guards, aids, or promotes well-being;' while 'incremental' means 'something that is gained or added.""
+As explained by the Indiana Court of Appeals in reviewing the IPL TDSIC plan, neither "incremental" nor "benefits" is defined in the TDSIC Statute and, therefore, ascribing the "plain, ordinary and usual meaning" to these terms, "benefit" means "something that guards, aids, or promotes well-being; while 'incremental' means 'something that is gained or added."
 IPL Industrial Group v.
 Indianapolis Power & Light Co., 159 N.E.3d 617, 626 (Ind.
 Ct.
 App.
 2020) (quoting dictionary definitions).
 These definitions do not require a monetary quantification demonstrating that dollar values of benefits exceed dollar values of costs.
-Rather, iIf the Indiana Supreme Court holds that Section 10(b)(3) requires an evaluation of each individual project's incremental benefits, we would not find that the projects not supported by quantifiable benefits would pass muster under Ind.
-Code § 8-1-39-10(b)(3), unless the Supreme Court's interpretation and directive clearly establishes authority to evaluate the types of qualitative benefits CEI South has presented in its TDSIC Plan case-in-chiefreview whether the project "gain[s] or add[s]" "something that guards, aids or promotes well being" which justifies that project's costs.
+Rather, if the Indiana Supreme Court holds that Section 10(b)(3) requires an evaluation of each individual project's incremental benefits, we would review whether the project "gain[s] or add[s]" "something that guards, aids or promotes well-being" which justifies that project's costs.

-The OUCC did not challenge those projects supported by quantifiable benefits in CEI South's case-in-chief.
 Applying this test, all of the projects included in CEI South's Plan pass.
-The record is clear that Thus, for those projects evaluated using the risk and resiliency project identification process, their quantified incremental benefits justify their cost.
+The record is clear that for those projects evaluated using the risk and resiliency project identification process, their quantified incremental benefits justify their cost.
 See Pet.
 Ex.
 3 at 37-38.
 The only projects in dispute are those for which a dollar value quantification and comparison to costs could not be done.
 The largest share of the projects in dispute are the Wood Pole Replacement Program and its associated projects (approximately \$45 million).
 Pet.
 Ex.
 2-R at 2.
 Next is the Substation Physical Security Project (approximately \$14 million).
 Id.
 The remainder is an assortment of projects.
 This included (1) Transmission Line Rebuilds, (2) Substation Rebuild and (3) Distribution 12kV Circuit Rebuilds (in total, approximately \$26.3 million).
 Id.; Pet.
 Ex.
 3-R, at 2.
 Each of these projects in dispute has significant alignment to CEI South Plan Objectives and TDSIC Purposes and they add "something that guards, aids or promotes well-being."
 The OUCC agreed that "[r]eliability and resilience are absolutely critical" and that "[s]afety projects are crucial to reliability and resilience."
 Pub.
 Ex.
 2 at 3 and 9.
 The incremental benefits from the Transmission Line Rebuild, the Substation Rebuild, and the Distribution 12kV Circuit Rebuild are to deliver service safely and to support CEI South's duty to serve.
 Each of these projects mitigate against system capacity constraints and improve power quality.
 Without these projects, there is risk of overloading equipment, causing it to burn or disrupt, also presenting a safety concern.
-While we agree that The projects in the Wood Pole Replacement Program also support the duty to serve and maintain reliability, and that.
+The projects in the Wood Pole Replacement Program also support the duty to serve and maintain reliability.
 Further, it presents a substantial safety incremental benefit.
-Substation Physical Security protects against intentional acts of vandalism, theft or terrorism supports and thus provides the incremental benefit of maintaining service and protecting public safety, we must follow the requirements of the TDSIC Statute, as interpreted by the Indiana Supreme Court.
-We again note that the projects in dispute could be proposed in CEI South's 2023 base rate case.
+Substation Physical Security protects against intentional acts of vandalism, theft or terrorism and thus provides the incremental benefit of maintaining service and protecting public safety.
 Each of the incremental benefits of these projects justifies the costs of the project and thus satisfies the Section 10(b)(3) requirement.
 We agree with CEI South witness De Stigter that these qualitative factors should not be ignored or dismissed, specifically for safety mitigation.
 They are a key part of the overall business case and their existence renders the quantified business case for the TDSIC Plan conservative where it does not include the obvious and tangible benefit streams for safety risk mitigation or the other CEI South objectives.
 See Pet.
 Ex.
 3 at 33, 37-38.